 Two hours lecture per week.
 This course will teach students the skills needed to get a job, develop a strong work ethic, become a valuable employee, and how to dress in a professional manner.
 The subject areas covered are: time management, goal setting, interview skills, wardrobe planning, personal appearance for men and women, developing skills to work well with others, problem solving, professional etiquette, and self promotion.
-(Degree credit)
+(Degree Credit)

-FASH 080AF Designing and Sewing Leather (2) Prerequisite: FASH 101 F
+FASH 080AF Designing and Sewing Leather (2)

 One hour lecture and three hours lab per week.
 The student will learn the skills and techniques needed to design and sew fashionable apparel and accessories of leather and suede.
-(Non-degree credit)

-FASH 080BF Designing and Sewing Leather (2) Prerequisite: FASH 080AF
+FASH 080BF Designing and Sewing Leather (2)

 One hour lecture and three hours lab per week.
 The student will learn the advanced specialized skills and techniques needed to design and sew fashionable apparel and accessories of leather and suede.
-(Nondegree credit)

-FASH 085 F Bridal and Special Occasion Wear (2-2) Prerequisite: FASH 201 F
+FASH 085 F Bridal and Special Occasion Wear (2)

 One hour lecture and three hours lab per week.
 This course covers specialized construction techniques used in the manipulation of fancy garment fabrics for bridal and special occasion wear.
 The resources for these fabrics, notions and embellishments used in the assembly of special occasion wear will also be included.
 Course may be taken twice for credit.
-(Degree credit)
+(Degree Credit)